fbpx

 With a smile, Ross continued, “It is true that claim charts are majorly used in patent litigation.
 But they also have other applications.
 In fact, they are really underrated.
 Would you believe me if I said, Claim charts can help you make money?

-“Enlighten me”, quipped Joey.
+“Enlighten me,” quipped Joey.

 “Wouldn’t it be better if I took over from here?” asked Vincy, who had been working as an infringement analyst for years and clearly had more experience with the subject at hand.
-Ross and Joey, both imaginary characters, politely nodded, as Vincy took over herself to explain the different scenarios where claim charts could be used.
+Ross and Joey, both imaginary characters, politely nodded as Vincy took over herself to explain the different scenarios where claim charts could be used.

 How can Claim Charts be used in different scenarios?

-Well, most of us believe that claim charts can be used to show product overlap solely.
-But there are more scenarios where claim chart could be used as a valuable tool and would actually reap profits.
-Here are a few scenarios in which claim charts can be used.
+Most people believe that claim charts can be used solely to show product overlap.
+But there are more scenarios in which they could be a valuable tool and actually reap profits.

 In this case, a claim chart can be useful for cross-checking the infringing products for the patent you are planning to buy.
 For example, preparing a claim chart to identify how dissimilar or similar the product and patent is.
 The example below of a claim chart showcases the similarity between a patent and a product.